puppetlabs/puppetlabs-service/README.md

 For example, to check the status of the Apache httpd service, run:

 * With PE, run `puppet task run service action=status name=httpd --nodes neptune`
-* With Bolt, run `bolt task run service action=status name=httpd --nodes neptune --modules ~/modules`
+* With Bolt, run `bolt task run service action=status name=httpd --nodes neptune --modulepath ~/modules`

 You can also run tasks in the PE console.
 See PE task documentation for complete information.